kawin048/CLOUD_TASK1-APPENGINE/README.md

-# Deployment Web Application on App Engine
+# Deploying a Web Application on App Engine
-This repository contains the source code for a Nodejs Todo application.
-The application can be deployed  on Google Cloud using a App Engine.Detailed instructions are provided to guide you through setting up and deploying the application on cloud.
+This repository contains the source code for a Node.js To-Do application.
+The application can be deployed on Google Cloud using App Engine, making it scalable and accessible over the web.
+Detailed instructions are provided below to guide you through setting up and deploying the application on Google Cloud.

 # Table of Contents
 - [Prerequisites](https://github.com/kawin048/CLOUD_TASK1-APPENGINE/blob/main/README.md#prerequisites)